ajhenley/gitbook/do_while_swimming.md

 }
 ```

-The do loop is similar to the while loop except the expression isn't evaluated until the loop has run at least once.
+The do-while loop is similar to the while loop except the expression isn't evaluated until the loop has run at least once.
 ```java
 bool run = false;
 do {